gvwilson/thirdbit/src/fiction/iffy/index.md

 I will tell them you said gday.`
 She hit send before she could lose her courage.

-Iffy had spent hours gazing at the pictures in her older's nature book that showed blue tropical oceans full of fish and coral.
+Iffy had spent hours gazing at the pictures in her older's bird book that showed blue tropical oceans full of fish and coral.
 The ocean that the *Guinevere* and the *Bengal* sailed through looked nothing like that.